jrandiny/yoga-slim7-ubuntu/readme.md

 The bug is fixed on grub-common 2.04-1ubuntu26.3 :)

-Make sure you update your system to the latest version (`apt update && apt upgrade`) and ignore steps bellow
+Make sure you update your system to the latest version (`apt update && apt upgrade`) and ignore steps below

 **Option 1 - Patching the config generator**